![]() |

 Follicle ~ a dry dehiscent fruit which splits on one side only.
 It may contain one or many seeds.
 See Fruits

-Forget-me-not ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Forget-me-not ~ Myosotis.
+A weed (or wildflower or herb).
+For a description and photo of the flower and the seedling, see the Weed Identification Chart.

 Forget-me-Not Family ~ Boraginaceae